-My son was in Year 4 and my daughter in Year 2 when I discovered they both had gaps in their alphabet knowledge.
+My children were in Year 4 and Year 2 when I discovered they both had gaps in their alphabet knowledge.

-According to my daughter when reciting the alphabet song, ‘lmnop’ was one long letter, the letter ‘s’ made three appearances and the letter ‘x’ did not exist at all!
+According to one child when reciting the alphabet song, ‘lmnop’ was one long letter, the letter ‘s’ made three appearances and the letter ‘x’ did not exist at all!

 I also discovered: